Flagstaff County is continually monitoring all developments related to the rapidly evolving COVID-19 pandemic.

 For the most up-to-date information on COVID-19, click on the following three buttons:

-Flagstaff County has moved to Enhanced Status on the Provincial Relaunch Status Map.
+Flagstaff County is no longer in Enhanced Status on the Provincial Relaunch Status Map.
 This includes all communities within the County’s limits.

 For reference, the threshold for moving to Enhanced Status is an active case rate of 50 per 100,000 with at least 10 active cases.